opus1993/pubrepo/content/post/Rresources/index.md

 ----
 ## Meetups, Blogs, and User Groups
 A seasoned [useR group](https://www.r-consortium.org/projects/r-user-group-support-program) organizer reminded me recently that a non-trivial amount of effort is required to organize meetups, find speakers, get locations (non-covid times), market the meetups, etc. One way we all can help is to volunteer to speak, volunteer a location, help market, farm for speakers, etc. There is a moral motivation in the [open source](https://jimgruman.netlify.app/post/open-source/) R community to lift one another up and recognize efforts.
 The software is "free" as in speech, not as in beer.
-If you learn something useful and encounter a [buy me coffee](https://www.buymeacoffee.com/) button, be sure to offer  a cup of java in return.
+If you learn something useful and encounter a [buy me coffee](https://www.buymeacoffee.com/) button, be sure to offer  a cup of java to the presenter in return.
 |    |    |
 |:---|:---|
 | [R for Data Science Online Learning Community](https://www.rfordatasci.com/)|Join the Slack channels (button in the upper right hand corner) for community news, book clubs, meetup events, and career tips |